 $execution_time_limit = 45; set_time_limit($execution_time_limit);

 We should paste the above two lines in our PHP program where it is required to change the configuration directive at run time.
-If use this function at the very beginning before we start other coding, then the value specified with this function will be limit for program execution.
+If use this function at the very beginning before we start another coding, then the value specified with this function will be the limit for program execution.